Designed by award winning architects Silvio Rech and Lesley Carstens, Leobo is state-of-the-art, and the ultimate in private luxury.

 — Privacy, exclusivity, and freedom.

-— A host of toys such as helicopters, quad bikes, a Polaris buggy, horses, kayaks, fishing and mountain bikes.
+— A host of toys such as helicopters, quad bikes, dune buggies, horses, kayaks, fishing equipment and mountain bikes.

 — No dangerous game on the property allows for freedom of activities, and when guests want to see the Big Five we can take them to a neighbouring property for a drive.